-- Nice Guy: Too much of a nice guy in one episode, as his inability to say no got him in a mess.
+- Nice Guy: The sweetest, kindest and most helpful Gummi, bar none.
+Too much of a nice guy in one episode, as his inability to say no got him in a mess.

 The only other female Gummi still residing in the Glen, Sunni is the "middle child" between Tummi and Cubbi.
 She has a naturally positive demeanor and upbeat manner, but occasionally gets caught up in flights of fantasy.

-- Bratty Tweenage Daughter: A mild example at times.
+- Bratty Teenage Daughter: She's a tween, though a mild example at times.

 - Cheerful Child/Genki Girl: She's very friendly and enthusiastic.